-Welcome back to the Rush Limbaugh program here at the EIB Network.
+Welcome back to the Rush Limbaugh Program here at the EIB Network.

-Roger Hedgecock In for Rush, rush back on Monday, of course.
+Rush back on Monday, of course.

-wending its way through Congress in the House, it picked up an amendment by Congressman Pete King that would have provided protection from being sued if you are reporting suspicious behavior.
+Wending its way through Congress in the House, it picked up an amendment by Congressman Pete King that would have provided protection from being sued if you are reporting suspicious behavior.

 People in the airplane got a little concerned.